Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Evaluation

 \textbf{Results:} The results for TUM-VI are given in \autoref{tab:fiba}.
-Note that there are approximately four vertices created for each keyframe, due to the inclusion of velocity and bias variables (e.g. a map with 3000 keyframes will have 12000 pose vertices).
 The LDLT baseline converges to the lowest $\chi^2$ error for all maps due to computing the exact parameter step at each iteration, at the cost of extremely high runtimes.
-Compared to the PCG baseline, our solver achieves a relative speedup of up to $59 \times$ on the desktop and up to $4 \times$ on the Orin Nano, despite using the full Hessian.
-This difference in speedup is in part due to the Orin Nano having far fewer CUDA cores and operating at lower clock speeds than its desktop counterpart (\autoref{tab:specs}).
-Moreover, while lower precision configurations take less time on the Jetson, double precision configurations generally achieve lower $\chi^2$ values and run for more iterations.
-Also, the Orin Nano reports higher memory usages due to the different memory architecture, so we also report the usages minus the baseline usage.
+Compared to the PCG baseline, we achieve a relative speedup of up to $59 \times$ on the desktop and up to $6 \times$ on the Orin Nano, despite using the full Hessian.
+This difference in speedup is in part due to the Orin Nano having far fewer CUDA cores and operating at lower clock speeds than its desktop counterpart.
+Moreover, while lower precision modes take less time on the Jetson, FP64 generally achieves lower $\chi^2$ values and runs for more iterations.
+Note that the Jetson reports higher memory usages due to the different architecture, so we also include the peak usage minus the baseline usage before Graphite first runs.
 Overall, \library{} achieves a significant reduction in time, enabling faster large-scale visual-inertial optimization.